LeadPages/api-standards/readme.md

 - A status is included.
 All responses must include status information as a way to display warnings for a successful request.
 Further information is available in the [error handling](#error-handling) section.
+- JSON properties are camelCase, like `manufacturedOn` above.
+Backends should use whatever casing style is best and transform the output to camelCase.

 There are also two very general patterns to notice: